Can porcelain veneers be used to correct a tooth with an irregular shape?

 Dr. Susan R. Pan, DDS, is a highly qualified dentist with a long-standing engagement in the field since 1986.
 She was a recipient of the Dr. Gerald Z Wright Award for graduating first in her class at Schulich School of Medicine & Dentistry, University of Western Ontario.
 Additionally, she worked as a clinical instructor for new dentists at the University of Western Ontario’s School of Dentistry and graduated from the Dental School of Sun Yat-Sen University of Medical Sciences.
 Dr. Pan has received recognition for her exceptional work, as she was consecutively awarded the Diamond Winner for the Readers’ Choice of their Favorite Dentist by the Hamilton Spectator in 2014 and 2015, and was nominated for the same title multiple times in 2007, 2010, 2014, 2015, 2016, and 2017.

-A toothpick with a silicone tip can be used with porcelain veneers, but remove your aligners for effective cleaning between your teeth.
+Dental tape with a silicone coating, textured surface, waxed finish, fluoride coating, floss picks, and floss threaders can be used with porcelain veneers, but remove your aligners for effective cleaning between your teeth.
 Online Appointment Requests